 ‘How to feed bananas to my dog?’

 There are a number of ways to feed your dog bananas.
 You can either give the banana directly or make different treats from it.
 Below are some easy-to-make and delicious banana treats for your dog.
+You can take these treats on a flight when you are flying with a dog.

 1. Frozen Banana - freeze the banana and cut them into small slices.